ervandew/eclim/doc/content/vim/locate.rst

       search will be case sensitive.
     - 'always': searching will always be case insensitive.
     - 'never': searching will never be case insensitive.

-.. _\:Tcd:

-- **:Tcd** dir -
-  Mimics vim's :lcd command but sets the current working directory local to the current tab instead of just the current window.

-.. _\:DiffLastSaved:

-- **:DiffLastSaved** -
-  Performs a diffsplit with the last saved version of the currently modifed file.

-.. _\:SwapWords:

-- **:SwapWords** -
-  Swaps two words (with cursor placed on the first word).
-Supports swapping around non-word characters like commas, periods, etc.

-.. _\:Sign:

-- **:Sign** -
-  Toggles adding or removing a vim sign on the current line.

-.. _\:Signs:

-- **:Signs** -
-  Opens a new window containing a list of signs for the current buffer.
-Hitting
-  <enter> on one of the signs in the list will take you to that sign in the
-  corresponding buffer.

-.. _\:SignClearUser:

-- **:SignClearUser** -
-  Removes all vim signs added via :Sign.

-.. _\:SignClearAll:

-- **:SignClearAll** -
-  Removes all vim signs.

-.. _\:QuickFixClear:

-- **:QuickFixClear** -
-  Removes all entries from the quick fix window.

-.. _\:LocationListClear:

-- **:LocationListClear** -
-  Removes all entries from the location list window.

-.. _\:Buffers:

-- **:Buffers** -
-  Opens a temporary window with a list of all the currently listed buffers in vim (like :buffers).
-From this list you can open any of the files using one of the following shortcuts\:

-  - **E** (shift-e) - Open the file with 'edit'.
-  - **S** (shift-s) - Open the file with 'split'.
-  - **T** (shift-t) - Open the file with 'tabnew'.
-  - **D** (shift-d) - Deletes the buffer and removes it from the list.
-  - **\?** - View the help buffer.

-  In addition to the above mappings you can also use <return> to execute the configured default action on the buffer under the cursor.

-  To configure the default action you can set the following variable\:

-  **g:EclimBuffersDefaultAction** (defaults to 'split')

-  By default entries will be sorted by path name, but you may change the sorting via these two variables\:

-  **Configuration**

-  Vim Settings

-  .. _g\:EclimBuffersSort:

-  - **g:EclimBuffersSort** (defaults to 'path')  Supports one of 'path', 'status' (active or hidden), 'bufnr'.

-  .. _g\:EclimBuffersSortDirection:

-  - **g:EclimBuffersSortDirection** (defaults to 'asc')
-    Supports one of 'asc' or 'desc'.

-.. _\:BuffersToggle:

-- **:BuffersToggle** -
-  A convenience command which opens the buffers window if not open, otherwise closes it.
-Useful for creating a key mapping to quickly open/close the buffers window.

-.. _\:Only:

-- **:Only** -
-  Alternative for vim's :only command.
-The purpose of this command and the original vim version is to close all but the current window.
-Unfortunately there is no way to tell the vim version to exclude some windows you may wish to keep open (taglist, quickfix, etc.).
-The eclim version provides that ability via the **g:EclimOnlyExclude** and **g:EclimOnlyExcludeFixed** variables.

-  **Configuration**

-  Vim Settings

-  .. _g\:EclimOnlyExclude:

-  - **g:EclimOnlyExclude** (defaults to '^NONE$') -
-    Regex used to match buffer names for windows that should not be closed when issuing the :Only command.

-  .. _g\:EclimOnlyExcludeFixed:

-  - **g:EclimOnlyExcludeFixed** (defaults to 1)
-    When non-0 all fixed windows (ones which have 'winfixwidth' or 'winfixheight' set) will be preserved when issuing the :Only command.